ChildBrainLab/ChildBrainLab.github.io/docs/tutorials/mri_wt.md

 And submit a BIDSKIT job with the following command, substituting <SUBJECT_ID> with the intended subject number:

     sbatch bidskit_sbatch.sh /scratch/claytons/MRI_data_clean/ <SUBJECT_ID>

+Or, alternatively, if you'd like to loop over all of the participants you generated in the previous step, you could use a bash loop, as follows:

+    for sub in `cat ~/bids_list.txt`; do sbatch bidskit_sbatch.sh /scratch/claytons/MRI_data_clean/ $sub; done

 This will submit a job to CHPC.
 You can view activate jobs with the following command: